Japan Rail Pass

 You can use your JR Pass almost anywhere across Japan, giving you the freedom to travel the beautiful island country at one simple price, completely hassle-free.
 There are some limitations, however, which should be noted before you leave.
 You cannot use the two fastest types of Shinkansen: Nozomi and Mizuho.
 These are the fastest types of bullet trains, with fewer stops than others, and also most expensive.
 You can, however, ride the Hikari, which is the next fastest after these.
 Travel times aren’t too dissimilar, so you don’t need to worry about missing out.

 The Japan Rail Pass is designed to be used on Japan Rail owned train lines.
-Any major city’s metro or subway system, such as Tokyo’s, is not available with your Rail Pass.
+Any major city’s metro or subway system, such as Tokyo’s, not owned by JR, is not available with your Rail Pass.
 We advise you to buy a separate ticket if you are choosing to move around the city often.

 The easiest way to travel between the cities of Japan for both speed and comfort is without a doubt the Shinkansen train.
 Commonly known as the Bullet Train in English, this network of JR trains will be the ones you will use most often when it is time to leave one city for another.
 The Hikari is the fastest Shinkansen you can take, which use the same lines and calls in the same cities as the Nozomi and Mizuho, but with a few extra stops along the way.